ryan-mcclue/ryan-mcclue/src/cover-letter.md

 I also lived/worked collaboratively in a team of 6, tackling mentally and physically demanding daily tasks.
 <This experience honed my ability to perform under pressure and excel in high-stakes environments.>

-During my university studies, I gained valuable experience in collaborative coding through various group projects.
-These projects, spanning diverse software disciplines, included:
+During my university studies, I gained valuable experience in <collaborative coding> through various group projects.
-A custom object detection algorithm using ensemble learning A microcontroller-based traffic controller simulation A forum-style web application with full CRUD functionality These collaborative endeavors taught me <ability to code in a team> while exposing me to a wide range of technologies and methodologies.
+These projects included a custom object detection algorithm, a microcontroller traffic controller and a forum-style web application.
+These projects improved my <ability to code in a team>, while <exposing me to a wide range of technologies.>

-Throughout my academic journey, I have consistently maintained a High Distinction average, demonstrating <high standards> in both individual and team-based work across multiple software disciplines.
-This combination of practical experience and academic excellence reflects my ability to apply theoretical knowledge effectively in collaborative environments.

-I gained exposure to coding as a team during my university studies.
-Group projects such as a custom object detection algorithm, microcontroller traffic controller and forum-style web app taught me ...
-Throughout university, I have maintained a HD mark, shows that I'm able to work on a team in a diverse range of software disciplines.
+(Furthermore, my high distinction average mark demonstrates my ability to acheive at a high standard.)

 For these reasons, I feel my background would fit well with <Fujitsu>.
 I look forward to the possibility of speaking with you further about this position.